ssp-STP/human-ai-co-evolution/README.md

 This DOI refers to the **software and documentation in this repository**,
 not the paper PDF.
+The paper is hosted on Zenodo and is not part of this repository’s licensed materials.

 The paper PDF is licensed under CC BY-NC-ND 4.0.